-Candidates’ election statements and backgrounds
+Candidates’ Election Statements And Backgrounds

-Three candidates will vie for the office of president-elect of the American Chemical Society for 2025 in this fall’s election.
-They are: Mukund S. Chorghade, chief scientific officer at Thinq Pharma; Rigoberto Hernandez, professor of chemistry and biomolecular engineering at Johns Hopkins University; and Laura Sremaniak, teaching professor and associate department head in the Department of Chemistry at North Carolina State University.
-The successful candidate will serve as ACS president in 2026 and as a member of the ACS Board of Directors from 2025–27.
+Three candidates will vie for the office of president-elect of the American Chemical Society for 2015 in this fall’s election.
+They are Peter K. Dorhout, dean of arts and sciences and a professor of chemistry at Kansas State University, Manhattan; William A. Lester Jr., Professor of the Graduate School in the chemistry department at the University of California, Berkeley, and faculty senior scientist at Lawrence Berkeley National Laboratory; and Donna J. Nelson, an organic chemistry professor at the University of Oklahoma, Norman.
+The successful candidate will serve as ACS president in 2016 and as a member of the ACS Board of Directors from 2015 to 2017.

-District I, District V and the International District will hold elections for director.
-Successful candidates will serve on the ACS Board of Directors from 2025–27.
+Candidates for director of District III are Pat N. Confalone, consultant at Confalone Consulting, in Wilmington, Del., and Anne S. DeMasi, hazard communication manager at Chemtura, in Philadelphia.

-Candidates for District I director are Matthew Grandbois, vice president of business development at AirJoule, and Katherine L. Lee, executive director and head of scientific planning and operations in the Inflammation and Immunology Research Unit at Pfizer.
+District III consists of members assigned to or residing in local sections with headquarters in Delaware, New Jersey, Pennsylvania (except the Erie, Penn-York, and Pittsburgh Sections), Maryland, and the District of Columbia.
+The winner will serve on the ACS Board of Directors beginning in 2015 and running through 2017.

-District I consists of members assigned to or residing in local sections having their headquarters in Connecticut, Maine, Massachusetts, New Hampshire, New York, Rhode Island, Pennsylvania (except the Philadelphia, Pittsburgh and Southeastern Pennsylvania sections), and Vermont; as well as members with addresses in the states of New York and Pennsylvania and in the provinces of New Brunswick, Newfoundland, Nova Scotia, Ontario, Prince Edward Island, and Quebec, who are not assigned to local sections.
+All ballots will be mailed on Oct.
+3. The deadline for voting or return of marked ballots, which may be done online or by paper ballot, respectively, is close of business on Nov.
+14.

-Due to a tie during the primaries, there are three candidates for District V director.
-They are Lisa M. Balbes, independent consultant at Balbes Consultants; Mark C. Cesa, retired from Ineos Nitriles; and Silvia S. Jurisson, professor of chemistry and radiology and director of the Radiopharmaceutical Sciences Institute at the University of Missouri.
+District VI will also be holding elections for director.
+Candidates are Paul W. Jagodzinski, dean of the College of Engineering, Forestry & Natural Sciences and a professor in the department of chemistry and biochemistry at Northern Arizona University, Flagstaff, and Lee H. Latimer, principal at LHLatimer Consulting, in Oakland, Calif., and head of chemistry at NeurOp, in Atlanta.

-District V consists of members assigned to or residing in local sections having their headquarters in Colorado, Idaho, Illinois, Iowa, Kansas, Michigan (except the Detroit, Huron Valley, Michigan State University, Midland and Western Michigan sections), Minnesota, Missouri, Nebraska, New Mexico (except the Rio Grande Valley Section), North Dakota, South Dakota, Texas (except the Brazosport, Central Texas, Dallas-Fort Worth, East Texas, Greater Houston, Heart O’ Texas, Sabine-Neches, San Antonio, South Texas and Texas A&M sections), Utah, and Wisconsin; as well as members with addresses in Illinois (except the counties of Clark, Crawford, Edgar, and Lawrence), Iowa, Kansas, Minnesota, Missouri, New Mexico, North Dakota, South Dakota, certain counties in Texas, Wisconsin, Michigan (except Dickinson County), and the province of Manitoba, who are not assigned to local sections.
+District VI consists of members assigned to or residing in local sections with headquarters in Alaska, Arizona, California, Hawaii, Nevada, Oregon, and Washington and those members with addresses in the states of Arizona, Idaho, Nevada, Oregon, and Washington; in the provinces of Alberta, British Columbia, and Saskatchewan; and in the extraprovincial territories of Canada who are not assigned to local sections.
+The winner will serve on the ACS Board of Directors beginning in 2015 and running through 2017.

-Candidates for the single director-at-large position are Natalie A. LaFranzo, vice president of strategy at the Linus Group; and Sergio Nanita, a senior principal investigator at Incyte.
-While there were originally four candidates, two candidates opted to withdraw prior to the election.
-The candidate receiving the highest number of votes will serve a 3-year term from 2025–27.
+Four candidates are running for two director-at-large positions.
+They are Dawn A. Brooks, senior adviser in endocrine research at Eli Lilly & Co., in Indianapolis; William F. Carroll Jr., vice president at Occidental Chemical, in Dallas; Barbara A. Sawrey, dean of undergraduate education, associate vice chancellor of academic affairs, and Distinguished Teaching Professor in the department of chemistry and biochemistry at UC San Diego; and Ellen B. Stechel, deputy director of LightWorks, professor of practice in the department of chemistry and biochemistry at Arizona State University, Tempe, and senior sustainability scientist at the Global Institute of Sustainability in Tempe.
+The two candidates receiving the highest number of votes will serve a three-year term from 2015 to 2017.

-Balloting will be conducted online, with the option to receive a paper ballot upon request.
-Ballots will be distributed starting Sept.
-23 at 12 a.m.
-(CT), with a voting deadline of Oct.
-18 at noon (CT).
+All voting members of ACS will receive ballots enabling them to vote for president-elect.
+Only members with mailing addresses in Districts III and VI will receive ballots to vote for director from those districts.
+Only voting councilors will receive ballots for the director-at-large elections.

-All eligible voting ACS members—members as of Aug.
-15—received information at the end of August on how to request a paper ballot.
-All voting members of ACS may receive ballots enabling them to vote for president-elect.
-Only members with mailing addresses in District I, District V, and the International District may receive ballots to vote for director from those districts.
-Only voting councilors may receive ballots for the director-at-large elections.
+All ballots will be mailed on Oct.
+3. The deadline for voting or return of marked ballots, which may be done online or by paper ballot, respectively, is close of business on Nov.
+14.

 Join the conversation